The-Rust-Way-of-Programming/.github/profile/README.md

 This book is dedicated to Rust lovers around the world.

+> Welcome friends to correct errors, including content cognition and English grammar word description errors and so on.

 ## Target Readers

 Nowadays, many Rust programming learning materials are written for people with some programming basics.
 This book is an attempt and a challenge to be geared towards zero programming basics without losing the depth of the content, and to inspire developers with some Rust programming experience.